- Dress code: Casual

 * Click here for rating key

-Philadelphia Fevre Restaurant Review: You'll smell the namesake steak on the griddle before you enter the Madison Street storefront.
+THIS RESTAURANT IS CLOSED Philadelphia Fevre Restaurant Review: You'll smell the namesake steak on the griddle before you enter the Madison Street storefront.
 This cozy café features swivel chairs and a bright blue counter where you can watch sliced beef sizzle, onions simmer and cheese melt.
 Opened in 1983 by Philadelphian Renée LeFevre, it was bought by Edwina Martin-Arnold and John Arnold in 1999.
 Staying true to LeFevre’s original plan, the couple still upholds the Philly steak sandwich tradition.
 Add-ons range from mushrooms to teriyaki sauce and cherry peppers.
 Hoagies arrive in the same crusty bun packed with your choice of fillings --- from cold cuts to tuna salad.
 Crisp crinkle-cut fries are a favorite match for either sandwich.
 Beverage choices run between sodas and reputable national beers.